isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-do-flea-eggs-take-to-hatch/index.md

 ###  4. Diatomaceous Earth

 Diatomaceous Earth functions well to exterminate fleas - this will work well if you sprinkle it on the pets bedding, carpets.
-The US [NPIC](http://npic.orst. edu/factsheets/degen. html#products) outlines that Diatomaceous Earth will dry out the fleas' exoskeleton and cuticle (including their fats and oils) due to the sharp edges that will cut the outer shell.
+The US [NPIC](http://npic.orst.edu/factsheets/degen.html#products)outlines that Diatomaceous Earth will dry out the fleas' exoskeleton and cuticle (including their fats and oils) due to the sharp edges that will cut the outer shell.

 - But the Diatomaceous Earth could be dangerous to the pet's digestive and respiratory tracts and thus you would do well to avoid sprinkling it on areas where pets lay.